Please read the following information carefully before submitting your application as we cannot make exceptions to the requirements.

 Dates for Judging (to be confirmed):

-- February 2019 – shortlists and finalists must be decided
+- February 2020 – shortlists and finalists must be decided by panels

 All discussions are confidential between the judges in each panel and the judging coordinator and/or the Aurealis Awards management team, as required.
 The Aurealis Awards judging coordinator will have no input into these decisions except to mediate panel issues.